-Making the decision to buy a business is the most critical decision a private equity fund faces, as the decision will have long lasting implications on the fund’s performance.
-While there are significant benefits to a merger or acquisition, there are also serious risks and uncertainties that need to be identified.
-Due to the far-reaching ramifications of such decision-making and the complexity of merger and acquisition (M&A) transactions, it is imperative that such transactions be advised upon by experienced professionals dedicated to the M&A process.
+The decision to invest in or buy a business will have a permanent impact on the company or fund taking such a pivotal action.
+While there are significant potential benefits to a capital investment, there are also serious risks and uncertainties that need to be identified.
+Due to the far-reaching ramifications of such decision-making and the complexity of merger and acquisition (M&A) transactions, it is imperative that the investors be advised upon by experienced professionals dedicated to the M&A process.

-Anchin’s Transaction Advisory Services group approaches financial and tax due diligence with a dedicated team experienced in M&A transactions.
-This team is supported by a tax department with over 100 professionals and an overall accounting firm with approximately 350 professionals.
-Experts within our dedicated industry groups have a wealth of intellectual capital to draw upon to give our clients a clear understanding about the companies they are acquiring, which enables Anchin to help our clients minimize their risks.
+Anchin’s Transaction Advisory Services group approaches financial and tax due diligence with industry-focused professionals experienced in numerous M&A transactions.
+This team is supported by a tax department with over 100 professionals and an overall accounting firm with more than 350 people focused exclusively on the world of privately-held businesses.
+Experts within our dedicated industry groups have a wealth of intellectual capital to draw upon to give our clients a clear understanding about the target company so issues are identified and mitigated in a timely fashion.

 When Anchin performs due diligence, you receive senior-level, industry specific support from a dedicated group of M&A professionals.